-Research is a chief priority at the School of Dental Medicine.
-As of 2009, the school is ranked 13th on the National Institute of Dental and Craniofacial Research’s list of top dental schools in research funding.
+Research is a chief priority at University of Pittsburgh School of Dental Medicine.
+For the past two years we have ranked within the top-ten dental schools, nationally, for National Institute of Dental and Craniofacial Research finding.
+Currently, the School of Dental Medicine is ranked 7th on the list of top dental schools for research funding.

 Research at the school not only establishes national and international prominence, but also promotes high quality instruction.
 Through sharing their research knowledge, faculty encourage students to develop critical thinking regarding the scientific basis of practice and appreciation of the rapid changes within the profession.